hotei/ansiterm/README-ansiterm.md

 * Erase whole page
 * Move cursor to specific row,col
 * Reset terminal

+Several other functions were added by blamarche to handle color see code for details

 You can see the [wiki][1] article mentions many more codes.
 I have no plans at present to expand coverage but it's very easy to do.